aurok11/EPHETZNER/README.md

 The CLI wraps provisioning, DuckDNS updates, optional S3 backups and clean-up flow in a single interactive experience.

-> ℹ️ All high-level assumptions and implementation milestones are tracked in
-> `docs/plan.md`.

 ### Prerequisites

 - Python 3.13+ (managed with [`uv`](https://github.com/astral-sh/uv))